 Pillsbury has a great article that will show you how to shape five less common shapes.
 The best part is that they’re all simple but look impressive!

 Now that you’ve got the basics of crescent rolls down, it’s time get baking!
-Below you’ll find recipes for appetizers, dinner, and dessert, plus separate sections for breakfast & brunch and crescent roll rings.
+Below you’ll find crescent roll recipes for dinner, plus links to our crescent roll rings, appetizers, desserts and breakfast recipes.

 CRESCENT ROLL RECIPES WITH CHICKEN or TURKEY